FacilMap/facilmap/README.md

 * Zoom to the location of your device and follow it.
 (Uses [leaflet-locatecontrol](https://github.com/domoritz/leaflet-locatecontrol).)
 * Create a collaborative map under a custom link where you and others can add markers, draw lines, save routes and import GPX/KML/OSM/GeoJSON files
-    * Every map has two links, a read-only one and one where it can be edited.
-Everyone who has the link can access the map (similar to [Etherpad](http://etherpad.org/), just for maps).
+    * Every map has three links, a read-only link, an editable link and an admin link.
+Everyone who has the link can access the map
+      (similar to [Etherpad](http://etherpad.org/), just for maps).
     * Live collaboration.
 All changes to the map are immediately visible to everyone who is looking at it (using [socket.io](http://socket.io/)).